Chipdelmal/dataPy_CADi/README.md

 ## Contents

 This workshop was created with flexibility in mind.
 As such, modules are fairly independent and can be followed in a different order than the one suggested here.
+For a topic-oriented breakdown of the contents, please have a look at the [sitemap](./sitemap.md).